Code-Institute-Submissions/houseplant-heroes/README.md

 ### Plant Profile Page

 ![Join Responsive](./static/images/readme_images/responsive/plant-profile-responsive.png)
-User's arrive on this page following a link from either the All Plants Page or User Profile Page card lists.
+Users arrive on this page following a link from either the All Plants Page or User Profile Page card lists.

 **Hero Image Content**